 How Does Oxide Sedation Feel?

 From the first couple of breaths, you will begin to feel relaxed.
 You may feel a slight tingling feeling throughout your body.
 Nitrous oxide is often known as “laughing gas.”
 During the sedation, you’ll feel light-headed and might experience sudden emotions and surprising thoughts.
 Some people experience uncontrollable giggling as a side effect.

-If you’re interested in undergoing oxide sedation in Calgary, AB T3B 5V4, the effects will last as long as you are breathing through the mask.
+If you’re interested in undergoing oxide sedation in Calgary, AB T3B 5V4, the effects will last as long as you breathe through the mask.
 In other words, this type of sedation does not last long after a procedure.
 Most people experience little to no side effects; nausea may occur in some cases.

 When Can You Use Oxide Sedation?

 You can choose to undergo oxide sedation near you at our dental clinic any time you’re feeling anxious or scared of a dental procedure.
 This way, you can feel completely relaxed during your appointment.
 This method is also particularly helpful for those who are afraid of other methods of sedation, like IV or needle injection.

 Nitrous oxide-oxygen sedation can be used for many procedures, some of which include: